Man wanted for murder in Cherokee County arrested in W. Virginia

 The Wheeling Police Department in West Virginia learned that 31-year-old Leonard Herbert Finch could be in the area based on a tip from a detective in South Carolina.

-Officers later found Finch, who frequented homeless encampments, and he was taken into custody.
+Officers later found Finch, who was known to stay around homeless encampments, and he was taken into custody.

 Finch is wanted for the murder of 42-year-old Mark Kevin Brukler, II in Gaffney, according to the Cherokee County Sheriff’s Office.